Dr Edmund Jack, GP and PenARC Making Sense of Evidence Course Tutor

 Edmund uses his knowledge and experience of primary care to help consider how research can be applied in a practical, clinical setting.
 He has worked with groups of patients, allied health professionals and doctors across the South-West.
 This has led to him developing ideas around how to apply research in practice to patients with multi-morbidity and thinking about how this can be taught.
-Edmund is developing these ideas with colleagues in PenCLAHRC and the Community and Primary Care Research Group at the University of Plymouth.
+Edmund is developing these ideas with colleagues in PenARC and the Community and Primary Care Research Group at the University of Plymouth.

 Making Sense of Evidence Workshops

-At PenCLAHRC we believe that better health care can be provided to patients by making decisions that are based on evidence.
+At PenARC we believe that better health care can be provided to patients by making decisions that are based on evidence.
 Our Making Sense of Evidence (MSE) workshops are designed to teach you how to find and use evidence to make effective health and social care decisions.